Skip to Content

 5 min.

-A image displays close-up view of Electrically Conductive Adhesive.
+An image displays close-up view of Electrically Conductive Adhesive.

 Electrically conductive adhesives have been available for several decades and provide an alternative to solder as an interconnect solution delivering electrical, mechanical and thermal performance.
-Solder is very rigid and less malleable and does not share the same flexible attributes as an ECA which is an interconnect hybrid solution of silver dispersed in a malleable polymer matrix.
-Furthermore, the application temperatures of ECA interconnects lies between 25⁰C and 200⁰C only (chemistry dependent) and can withstand continuous operating temperatures up to 175⁰C.
+Solder is very rigid and less malleable and does not share the same flexible attributes as an ECA, which is an interconnect hybrid solution of silver dispersed in a malleable polymer matrix.
+Furthermore, the application temperatures of ECA interconnects lies between 25⁰C and 200⁰C only (chemistry-dependent) and can withstand continuous operating temperatures up to 175⁰C.

 Sustainability: all solutions must consider this impact.
-Two aspects of ECA’s that assist are the low temperature and potential fast curing chemistry options that reduce energy consumption.
+Two aspects of ECAs that assist are the low-temperature and potential fast-curing chemistry options that reduce energy consumption.

-A image shows wearable wireless body network.
+An image shows a wearable wireless body network.

-Sensors can be considered solutions that provide signals of a patient’s well-being.
-Four sensor categories are often referred to: Electrophysiological (EEG, ECoG); Physical (body temperature, skin hydration); Biomedical (blood glucose, sweat composition) and vitals (blood oxygen, blood pressure).
+Sensors can be considered solutions that provide signals of a patient's well-being.
+Four sensor categories are often referred to: electrophysiological (EEG, ECoG); physical (body temperature, skin hydration); biomedical (blood glucose, sweat composition) and vitals (blood oxygen, blood pressure).

-This is a photo of an attractive and sporty young woman with medical device for glucose check on her arm stretching outdoors.
+This is a photo of an attractive and sporty young woman with medical device for glucose check on her arm, stretching outdoors.

 Gait sensors can be placed in the shoe of a person to monitor their stride and diagnose a problem.
 These sensors need to bear the weight of the person and they need to be flexible to adjust to the shape of someone's foot.

-“Bioscience applications are clearly going to develop as technology evolves,” says Currie, “and closed loop remote patient feedback monitoring is very much now and the future, and ECA’s fit in as one key enabling technology solution”.
+"Bioscience applications are clearly going to develop as technology evolves," says Currie, "and closed-loop remote patient feedback monitoring is very much now and the future, and ECAs fit in as one key enabling technology solution".

 Looking for solutions?
 We can help